-Application awarded.
+Unless otherwise approved by DCA, Applications with a HOME consent will utilize the requested funds if the Application is awarded.
 Applications that receive a consent to utilize HOME funds as a funding source are required to utilize the requested funds if the Application is selected for an award of tax credits.
 Failure to utilize HOME funds may result in the withdrawal of the tax credit award or a finding which may impact future compliance scoring.

-D. CHDO Set-Aside
+D. CHDO Set -Aside

-DCA will-may set aside up to four million dollars (\$4,000,000) a portion of the State's HOME allocation for Applications submitted by entities that meet HOME CHDO requirements.
-Selected Applications will also receive a 9% Creditstax credit award.
-DCA will select developments for purposes of this set aside through a Notice of Funding Availability announced as funds become available.
+DCA will meet federal CHDO requirements through NOFAs administered separate from the 9% Competitive Round that award both 9% Credits and HOME funding to selected Applications. will may set aside up to four-million dollars (\$4,000,000) a portion of the State's HOME allocation for Applications submitted by entities that meet HOME CHDO requirements.
+Selected Applications will also receive a 9% Creditstax credit award

+- DCA will select developments for purposes of this set aside through a Notice of Funding Availability announced as funds become available.
 Selected developments must meet all Threshold requirements but will not be scored under Appendix II: Scoring Criteria.
-DCA may develop separate scoring criteria for this set aside.
-Selected CHDOs-Applications will not be considered in the geographic poolslimitations set forth in this Plan.
+DCA will publicize NOFAs at least 120 days prior to the application deadline. - DCA may develop separate scoring criteria for this set aside. - Selected CHDOs Applications will not be considered in the geographic pools limitations set forth in this Plan.